masogit/am-browser-doc/docs/start/security.md

 *	Database backup is especially important before critical actions such as upgrades.
 See the AM migration document in the installation media for details.
 *	Backup files should be stored properly according to the industry best practices to avoid unauthorized access.
 *	Since database backup can be a resource intensive process, it is strongly recommended to avoid running backups during peak demand times.
-For more detail, please reference AM High Availability Guidelines in the installation media.
+For more details, refer to the AM High Availability Guidelines in the installation media.

 ## Encryption
 This chapter provides information on data encryption in AM Browser.